SigmaHQ/sigma-specification/Sigma_specification.md

 id: 929a690e-bef0-4204-a928-ef5e620d6fcc
 ```

+///
+it's confusing , so think somethink like:
+It is better to write a rule with a new id for the following reasons:
+///
 Rule identifiers can and should change for the following reasons:

 * Major changes in the rule.
 E.g. a different rule logic.